williaml12/Local-Voice-Control-The-Light/README.md

 # Hey Arduino, Turn on/off light!

-The **Hey Arduino, Turn on/off light!** example triggers a LED matrix animation and turn on and off light whenever the keyword "Hey Arduino, Turn on the light" or "Hey Arduino, Turn off the light" is detected through a microphone.
+The **Hey Arduino, Turn on/off light!** app triggers a LED matrix animation and turns the light on and off whenever the keyword "Hey Arduino, Turn on light" or "Hey Arduino, Turn off light" is detected through a microphone.

-To use this example, we need to use **Network Mode**, as it requires a [USB-C® hub](https://store.arduino.cc/products/usb-c-to-hdmi-multiport-adapter-with-ethernet-and-usb-hub) (to connect the microphone).
+To use this app, we need to use **Network Mode**, as it requires a [USB-C® hub](https://store.arduino.cc/products/usb-c-to-hdmi-multiport-adapter-with-ethernet-and-usb-hub) (to connect the microphone).

 Network mode is selected when launching the Arduino App Lab.
-You can read more about this the [Network Mode section](/learn/first-setup#option-2-remote-connect-ssh).
+You can read more about this in the [Network Mode section](/learn/first-setup#option-2-remote-connect-ssh).

 ## Bricks Used